-101 FUNDAMENTAL COMPUTER CONCEPTS

-Bridge course designed to provide a general introduction to and general overview of fundamental computer concepts that will be necessary for subsequent computer-oriented courses.

-102 INTRODUCTION TO WINDOWS

-Bridge course includes instruction in Microsoft Windows operating system, as well as subdirectories, data transfer, and file management.

-103 SOFTWARE FUNDAMENTALS

-Bridge course is an introduction to various microcomputer software packages.
-Hands-on work provides the skills and knowledge to create work processing douments, spreadsheets, and databases.

-121 INTRODUCTION TO LOGIC/PROGRAMMING

-Prerequisite: Student must pass department placement test, must be admitted to program, or by permission from program director.
-An Introduction to Business in the Global Environment problem solving using computer-based solutions.
+- 101 FUNDAMENTAL COMPUTER CONCEPTS 1 credit Bridge course designed to provide a general introduction to and general overview of fundamental computer concepts that will be necessary for subsequent computer-oriented courses. - 102 INTRODUCTION TO WINDOWS 1 credit Bridge course includes instruction in Microsoft Windows operating system, as well as subdirectories, data transfer, and file management. - 103 SOFTWARE FUNDAMENTALS 2 credits Bridge course is an introduction to various microcomputer software packages.
+Hands-on work provides the skills and knowledge to create word processing douments, spreadsheets, and databases. - 121 INTRODUCTION TO LOGIC/PROGRAMMING 3 credits Prerequisite: Student must pass department placement test, must be admitted to program, or by permission from program director.
+An Introduction to Business in the Global Environment problemsolving using computer-based solutions.
 Topics include structured design, documentation, and modularity.
-Includes a component of hands-on programming.
+Includes a component of hands-on programming. - 125 SPREADSHEET SOFTWARE 2 credits Emphasizes mastery of spreadsheet applications using Excel.

-SPREADSHEET SOFTWARE 125

-Introduces the student to popular spreadsheet software.

-140 INTERNET TTOOLS
+140 INTERNET TOOLS

 Prerequisite: Student must pass department placement test, complete bridge courses, or gain permission from program director.
 This course concentrates on using the Internet as a tool in business.
-Topics include electronic mail and browsing with an emphasis on internet document publishing.
+Topics include electronic mail and browsing with an emphasis on Internet document publishing.

-145 OPERATING SYSTEMS
+OPERATING SYSTEMS

 Prerequisite: Student must pass department placement test, complete bridge courses, or gain permission from program director.
 Course explores vital functions that an operating system performs.
-Single user and user operating systems are studied from a functional and hands-on approach.
+Single user and multi-user operating systems are studied from a functional and hands-on approach.

-160 JAVA PROGRAMMING
+JAVA PROGRAMMING

-Prerequisite: 2440:140; corequisite: 2440:170.
+Prerequisite: 2440:140.
+Corequisite: 2440:170.
 Course introduces the Java programming language.
 Programming techniques are demonstrated through the coding, testing, and debugging of Java applications and applets.